hirosystems/docs/clarinet-contribution.md

 ### Guide

-This repo follows the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) spec when writing commit messages.
+This repo follows the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification when writing commit messages.

-It is important any pull requests submitted have commit messages which follow this standard.
+**Note** It is important any pull requests submitted have commit messages which follow this standard.

 To start contributing to Clarinet: